abimahub/filmFest/README.md

 # filmFest
-Project to build a speculative site for a local film festival.
+University Project to build a speculative site for a local film festival.

 View the HTML mockup on Netlify here: https://filmfestmockup.netlify.app/